Updated November 27, 2019

 - You may purchase MaxPass prior to arriving, as long as you purchase it as an add-on during the initial purchase of your ticket online at Disneyland.com, at the box office, at Guest Services Desks at Resort Hotels, or at Disney Desks in Good Neighbor Hotels.

-- If you purchase tickets from a discounted seller like Get Away Today, no problem.
+- If you purchase tickets from a discounted seller like Get Away Today and don’t purchase MaxPass from them, no problem.
 Just have your theme park tickets added to the Disneyland app prior to going through the gates.
 I explain how to do this, below.
 Purchasing MaxPass this way takes literally seconds.

 - You must enter one of the two Disneyland Resort Parks in order to “activate” or purchase your Maxpass.
 You may not select a FASTPASS prior to entering the park.